yoga retreats in the peloponnese

 What to Expect: Costs and Practical Considerations

-Peloponnese retreats generally offer excellent value—week-long packages typically range from €700 to €1,500, depending on accommodation quality, season, and inclusions.
+Peloponnese retreats generally offer excellent value — week-long packages typically range from €700 to €1,500, depending on accommodation quality, season, and inclusions.
 This usually covers lodging, all meals, daily yoga classes, and some activities like guided hikes or workshops.
-Excluded are typically transportation to the retreat, wine or spirits, any spa treatments, and optional excursions to archaeological sites or special locations.
+The value proposition is strong: authentic experiences, quality instruction, good food, and genuine hospitality at prices significantly below the famous island destinations.

 Is the Peloponnese Right for Your Yoga Retreat?